 INTERVENTION (15): The activities undertaken to respond to the problem or opportunity are described, including how changes were tested and implemented, and who was involved.

-MEASUREMENT (10): The measurement/evaluation strategy is described, including results to date.
+MEASUREMENT (10): The measurement/evaluation strategy is described, including attributable results to date.

 LESSONS LEARNED (10): Any challenges faced and how they were addressed are shared, along with lessons learned and plans for sustainability.

-Share your original thinking, promising practices or emerging ways of “how to improve care” that are too young to have results.
-You can seek input, inspire collaboration, and motivate action at an early stage.
-Here’s how these will be scored:
+“Ideas” are meant to describe original thinking, promising practices or emerging ways of how to improve care that are too young to have results.
+The Forum is meant to be an opportunity to seek input, inspire collaboration, and spark action at an early stage.

 CONTEXT & RELEVANCE (15): The context in which the work was undertaken or the idea came to be is clearly stated (what unit/department/community) and the problem or opportunity it seeks to address is identified.
 The proposed presentation has broad appeal in terms of educational merit and is likely of significant interest to Quality Forum participants.